ropensci/roweb3/content/blog/2025-01-17-yearinreview2024/index.md

-## R-Universe Advancements
+## R-Universe Progress

 R-Universe, rOpenSci's platform for finding and publishing R packages, saw major advancements in 2024, making it an increasingly useful and trusted resource for the wider R community.

-Some of the highlights included big rewrite of the [web frontend](https://r-universe.dev) and search engine to serve faster, beautiful, informative webpages, and search through tens of thousands [packages](https://r-universe.dev/packages), [articles](https://r-universe.dev/articles) and [datasets](https://r-universe.dev/datasets).
+Some of the highlights included a big rewrite of the [web frontend](https://r-universe.dev) and search engine to serve faster, beautiful, informative webpages, and search through tens of thousands [packages](https://r-universe.dev/packages), [articles](https://r-universe.dev/articles) and [datasets](https://r-universe.dev/datasets).